 | Iron | 25% DV | 1% DV | 1% DV |

 Research shows these nutrients work together to boost white blood cell production.
-In one study, participants using an elderberry tincture for colds saw flu symptoms resolve 4 days faster than placebo groups.
+In one study, participants using elderberry extract saw flu symptoms resolve 4 days faster than placebo groups.
 The berries’ natural compounds even block viruses from entering healthy cells.

 Antiviral and Anti-Inflammatory Effects